Back to blog

 Where it falls short: Feature depth is limited compared to Instantly or Smartlead.
 No native LinkedIn integration.
 AI features are basic.
 Woodpecker is not where you go for cutting-edge automation.

-Pricing: Starts at $29/month for 500 contacted prospects.
-Scales based on contacted prospects, not seats.
+Pricing: Budget-friendly flat monthly pricing that scales by contacted prospects, not seats.
 See the Woodpecker alternative page for options.

 Best for: Bootstrapped B2B companies that want reliable cold email without complexity or high costs.